aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-manipulation/_index.md

 ## Implementation Guide
 We'll walk through each step with clear explanations.

-### Presentation Initialization and Slide Manipulation
+### Presentation initialization and slide manipulation
 #### Definition Anchor
 `Presentation` is Aspose.Slides' top‑level object that represents an entire PowerPoint file in memory.